Optimal Self-Consistency for Efficient Reasoning with Large Language Models

-In contrast, we jointly allocate samples across all questions.
-We reformulate our stopping criterion into a parameter-free confidence score, and assign samples to questions with low confidence.
-See more details in \cref{app:asc} and \cref{app:implementation-details}.
+In contrast, we propose to jointly allocate samples across all questions and then assign samples to questions with low confidence as explained in \cref{fig:overview}.
+As a direct consequence of our method being hyperparameter-free, it allows the user to strictly enforce the provided budget $T$.
+For both ASC and its close variation ESC \citep{liescape}, the average number of samples is determined by hyperparameters, and even with the same set of parameters, the number of samples on each instance is stochastic.

-Developing hyperparameter-free methods is an important improvement over existing methods.
-First, both ASC and ESC require tuning two hyperparameters, increasing the difficulty of implementation as users need to optimize for efficiency and cost.
-In contrast, our method is lightweight and can directly reach a desired budget.
-It iteratively increases the confidence for each question, so we can evaluate our algorithm's performance during runtime to prematurely stop it after it has converged.
+\textbf{Computational overhead.} We note that using the stopping condition proposed by our approach represents a negligible computational overhead.
+Indeed, it takes 1.8 seconds to run \method{} on GPQA-Diamond with a budget of 128 samples.
+From OpenRouter, the throughput of GPT-5 is 37.12 tokens per second.
+A single chain-of-thought can easily be over $37.12 \cdot 1.8<70$ tokens long, exceeding the total time of \method{}, and the GPQA-Diamond task requires 25000 such chain-of-thought responses.